joeduffy/joeduffy.github.io/_posts/2015-11-10-objects-as-secure-capabilities.md

 First and foremost: what the heck are capabilities?

-In the security systems most of us know and love, i.e. UNIX and Windows, permission to do things is granted based on concepts like users and groups.
-Certain objects like files and system calls can be protected by access controls that restrict what users and groups can do things with said objects.
-At runtime, checks are performed to enforce these access controls, using ambient identity like what user the current process is running as.
+In the security systems most of us know and love, i.e. UNIX and Windows, permission to do something is granted based on identity, typically in the form of users and groups.
+Certain protected objects like files and system calls have access controls attached to them that restrict which users and groups can use them.
+At runtime, the OS checks that requested operation is permitted based on these access controls, using ambient identity like what user is running the current process.

 To illustrate this concept, consider a simple C call to the `open` API: